 - Other side

 1) Blind: this is the default option.
-In simple words the depth is blind to creo parametric and we have to provide it.
+In simple words the depth is blind to CAD software and we have to provide it.

 2) Symmetric: This option provides you the equal extrude on the both side of sketching plane.